bedirhanklcrsln/FordOtosan_Internship/question-answer.md

 ### *Epoch*
 Epoch is refers to one cycle through the full training dataset.
 ### *Batch*
-Batch is running repetitive processes automatically
+Batch is a subset of the dataset that the model uses to update the parameters at each iteration during training.
 ### *Iteration*
 Iteration is a repetition of something example : prime number determination